 Many patients with severe COPD have GERD, a condition in which stomach acids back up from the stomach into the esophagus.
 However, many COPD patients don't report experiencing GERD symptoms such as heartburn.

 Problems with breathing and swallowing put people with moderate-to-severe COPD at increased risk for aspiration pneumonia.
 This condition occurs when saliva, other fluids, or food is breathed into the airways.

 An estimated 64 million people around the world have COPD.
 In the United States, about 4.9 million people have emphysema, and 9.9 million have chronic bronchitis.
 Because emphysema and chronic bronchitis so often occur together, it is difficult to determine the number of emphysema patients versus those with chronic bronchitis.
-Many patients, even if their symptoms are severe, regard their condition as a natural part of aging, or blame a lack of fitness, and do not get examined by a health care provider.
+Many people, even if their symptoms are severe, regard their condition as a natural part of aging, or blame a lack of fitness, and do not get examined by a health care provider.

 The main risk factors for COPD include: